Megabit/Blazorise/docs/_docs/extensions/datagrid.md

 - `ShowPager` to hide or show pagination controls
 - `PageSize` the maximum number of items for each page.
 - `CurrentPage` current page number.
+- `PreviousPageButtonTemplate` template for previous page button
+- `NextPageButtonTemplate` template for next page button
+- `FirstPageButtonTemplate` template for first page button
+- `LastPageButtonTemplate` template for last page button
+- `PageButtonTemplate` template for explicated page button with `PageButtonContext` as parameter

 ### Editing